 This could just be information or advice to help them find a solution; or they might need the practical and emotional support of their friends, families and communities.
-Our new model encourages and supports individuals and communities to find the solutions that work so that people will retain choice and control over their health, well-being and quality of life.
+Our new model encourages and supports individuals and communities to find the solutions that work so that people will retain choice and control over their health, wellbeing and quality of life.

-Early and effective support for Children; Every child should have the opportunity to reach their full potential and children are best supported to grow and achieve within their own families.
-Partners are working hard to develop flexible services which are responsive to children's and families' needs and provide the right level of intervention at the right time.context and need professional staff at the Family Operations Hub
+Early and effective support for children; every child should have the opportunity to reach their full potential and children are best supported to grow and achieve within their own families.
+Partners are working hard to develop flexible services which are responsive to children's and families' needs and provide the right level of intervention at the right time.

-Operations Hub Community based and led activities A locality level 'first stop' service Social care assessment and support Professional awareness and engagement carers, focusing on lead supporting carers in Essex plan to offer: Delivering a co-ordinated, personalised response to carers Supporting improved access to information advice and advocacy Creating an ethos of 'planning to care', enabling carers to plan Putting carers on equal footing with those they care for Promoting wellbeing including personal dignity, physical and mental health, protection from abuse or neglect, control over day to day life, participation in work, education or training Ensuring appropriate transition from children's to adults' services Access to advice and guidance on service availability and appropriate referral pathways is provided by dedicated Integrating care and support where this promotes, or contributes to the prevention or delay of development of needs, or improves the quality of care and support to carers Achieving wider awareness and identification of carers across education, employment, health and social care Working with carers as expert partners in care
+Community based and led activities Reaching out to, identifying and supporting a wider range of carers, focusing on wellbeing and avoiding crisis escalation through early intervention Strengthening individual and community resilience, through self-sustaining peer support networks Working with community groups Locality level 'first stop' services Voluntary and community-sector lead supporting carers in Essex plan to offer: Delivering a co-ordinated, personalised response to carers Supporting improved access to information advice and advocacy Creating an ethos of 'planning to care', enabling carers to plan for and manage changes in their caring role, reducing the impact of crises Ensuring a consistent county-wide offer of support is delivered in line with local context and need Social care assessment and support Putting carers on equal footing with those they care for Promoting wellbeing including personal dignity, physical and mental health, protection from abuse or neglect, control over day to day life, participation in work, education or training Ensuring appropriate transition from children's to adults' services Access to advice and guidance on service availability and appropriate referral pathways is provided by dedicated professional staff at the Family Operations Hub Professional awareness and engagement Integrating care and support where this promotes, or contributes to the prevention or delay of development of needs, or improves the quality of care and support to carers Achieving wider awareness and identification of carers across education, employment, health and social care Working with carers as expert partners in care which support those people who take on a caring role, whether or not they define themselves as carers, helping them to find solutions to issues and support from within their communities and natural networks.